jessitron/fp4rd/readme.md

 The difference between a program and software is error handling.
 (And security, and installation, and UI, and ...)
 What happens when a line in one of the input CSV files is invalid?

 We could raise an exception.
 But exceptions have a problem - they interrupt the flow of data.
+Why, when one line fails, should we stop processing all of them?

+In the real world, data quality is low.
+Don't freak out.
+Let that piece fall by the wayside and keep going.
+On the web, if we can't gather every single piece of information for a dashboard page, do we 500 Internal Server Error?
+I hope not.
+Display what we can, politely decline the rest, and let the user decide whether it is worth refreshing the page.

+A functional way to handle errors is the Either class.
+Either holds one of two things.
+In Haskell this is a generic type-parameterized class.
+For our purposes, Either needs to hold a book or an error message.
+(I've written it as concretely as possible because its purpose is clearer that way.
+Mental abstractions are useful immediately, and code abstractions get useful after about 3 repetitive implementations.)

+Once the Either class is available, the translation from CSV rows changes to output an Either(book or error).
+Then, we can select only the books for the price calculations.
+We can select the errors for reporting.
+This is the best we can do with inconsistent data.